Eadgyth/Programming-Editor/README.md

 output correctly block-buffering would have to be disabled if this option is available for a language (by a corresponding command option which can be entered in the project settings or by a switch in a script itself).
-Also, an application may be tested by starting it in the terminal of the OS using the option to enter system commands.
+Also, an application may be tested by starting it in the terminal of the OS using the option to enter system commands in the working (project) directory.
 <p>
 If the built-in options to compile a Java project and to create a jar from it are used only sources found in the project directory (or a sources sub-directory if given) are compiled.